The Underground rainbows

 2023 was the biggest year to date for the band.
 A new song was released every month as well as two in December, bringing a total of 13 new tracks to the world including their most popular songs “At Large,” “Dark and Stormy,” “Mr. Wunder and His Trampoline Gun,” “The Harbor Song,” “Strawberry Banana,” and Beck’s “Cyanide Breath Mint.”
 2023 also saw the additions of bassist and vocalist TJ Duddy, drummer and percussionist Nick Cardona, and a brief stay with friend and guitarist Luke Thear.
 Now performing as a trio with TJ and Nick, the band is pushing onward with new music, shows, collaborations, comedic skits, and more.

-The Underground Rainbows, based out of Allentown, Pennsylvania, USA, began as a side project in 2018 when founder Eamon Murray was asked to perform at the wedding for his friends Josh and Jeanine.
+The Underground Rainbows, based out of the Lehigh Valley, Pennsylvania, USA, began as a side project in 2018 when founder Eamon Murray was asked to perform at the wedding for his friends Josh and Jeanine.
 Breaking outside of his musical box that had mostly focused on various styles of rock throughout the years, Eamon created several EDM style songs for the wedding that would include the tracks Repast, The Lonely Ghost, and Belle Tower.
 These songs were released in addition to seven more on the debut album, “Eamon’s Clone Presents The Underground Rainbows” in December, 2018.
 The album represents Eamon’s first real delve into producing so-called dance music, incorporating various styles of beats and synthesizers with overlays of reggae and psychedelic rock.

 After the October, 2019 release of a Halloween-themed single, “Clowns in the Cellar,” the official full length follow-up album, “Roxiticus: A Choose Your Own Adventure Soundtrack,” was released that November.
-The album was recorded as the instrumental accompaniment to a choose your own adventure novel that Eamon had written but has still yet to publish.
+The album was recorded as the instrumental accompaniment to a choose your own adventure novel that Eamon has written but has still yet to publish.
 Each song on the album is the musical interpretation of a challenging domain from the story’s manuscript that the adventurer must traverse and conquer.

 The following EP, “Always Next Year,” was recorded throughout the quarantine of 2020 and demonstrates a dramatic shift in genres, venturing more towards alternative rock than the avant-garde EDM predecessors.
 All of the tracks also feature vocals unlike the previous albums that focused more on instrumental soundscapes, including the talents of guest vocalist Keara Murray Weltmer.
 The songs Painting the Fire, Why Not Let Your Kids Shave Your Head?, Social Distance, The Last Mile, and Always Next Year encompass and reflect upon the wide range of emotions and conflicts throughout that tumultuous year.
 It was officially released on January 20th, 2021 amidst the political turmoil that was enveloping the United States.